LHHS sports: Tuesday’s scores and upcoming games

 UPCOMING GAMES

-JV baseball: Lake Havasu plays Casa Grande at home at 4 p.m.
+Varsity baseball: Lake Havasu plays Palo Verde Valley at River Valley High School at 10 a.m.

-Varsity baseball: Lake Havasu plays Casa Grande at home at 2 p.m.
+Varsity baseball: Lake Havasu plays Southwest at River Valley High School at 2 p.m.

-JV softball: Lake Havasu plays Casa Grande on the road at 3:45 p.m.

-Varsity softball: Lake Havasu plays Casa Grande on the road at 3:45 p.m.
+Varsity softball: Lake Havasu plays Lee Williams at Centennial Park at 12 p.m.

-Varsity boys tennis: Lake Havasu plays Paradise Honors on the road at 3:30 p.m.

-Varsity girls tennis: Lake Havasu plays Paradise Honors on the road at 3:30 p.m.
+Varsity softball: Lake Havasu plays Lee Williams at Centennial Park at 4 p.m.

 (0) comments